What is Indoor Soccer Called? It’s Called Futsal

 Indoor Soccer Equipment to be Used

-The following equipment is used to play indoor soccer
+The following equipment is used in indoor soccer

 Indoor Soccer Leagues and Tournaments